privacyguides/privacyguides.org/docs/data-broker-removals.md

 ## Google *Results About You* <small>Free</small>

-This method will require you to submit your personal information to Google, for them to periodically monitor their search results for.
+This method will require you to submit your personal information to Google for them to periodically monitor their search results for.
 Google claims to not use the information provided to this tool to "personalize your experiences" across other Google products.

 <div class="admonition recommendation" markdown>

 ![Google logo](assets/img/data-broker-removals/google.svg){ align=right }

-**Results about you** is a free tool which helps you discover whether your personal contact information, including your home address, phone number, and email address, appear in Google search results.
+**Results about you** is a free tool which helps you discover whether your personal contact information, including your home address, phone number, and email address, appears in Google search results.
 If any personal information is found, you can request its removal.

 [:octicons-globe-16: Open Web Tool](https://myactivity.google.com/results-about-you){ .md-button .md-button--primary }
 [:octicons-info-16:](https://support.google.com/websearch/answer/12719076){ .card-link title=Documentation}